AdobeDocs/journey-optimizer.en/help/using/email/email-settings.md

 ---
 # Configure email settings {#email-settings}

-To start creating an email, you need to set up email channel surfaces that define all the technical parameters required for your messages.
-[Learn how to create surfaces](../configuration/channel-surfaces.md)
+To start creating an email, you need to set up email channel configurations that define all the technical parameters required for your messages.
+[Learn how to create configurations](../configuration/channel-surfaces.md)

 >[!NOTE]
 >
->To preserve your reputation and improve your deliverability, set up the subdomains you will use for sending emails before creating an email surface.
+>To preserve your reputation and improve your deliverability, set up the subdomains you will use for sending emails before creating an email configuration.
 [Learn more](../configuration/about-subdomain-delegation.md)

-Define the email settings in the dedicated section of the channel surface configuration, as detailed below.
+Define the email settings in the dedicated section of the channel configuration, as detailed below.

 ![](assets/surface-email-settings.png){width="50%" align="left"}

-The email surface configuration gets picked up for sending communications following the logic below:
+The email configuration gets picked up for sending communications following the logic below:

 * For batch journeys, it does not apply to batch execution that had already started before the email surface configuration is made.
 The changes is picked up at the next recurrence or new execution.